juuunoz/pretty-crusher/README.md

  * bg parallax

 **CODING**
+* refactor code to move all game logic into one script
 * turn enemy into a superclass to house different types of enemies
 * ~~import and implement word bank~~
 	* ~~spawn enemies by length of attackword ~~